-Look for courses that most closely match your particular interests.
+Look for courses that most closely match your interests.
 The MA Events and Experience Management at Goldsmiths, University of London, for instance, has especially close links with the creative and cultural industries.

 Meanwhile, Bournemouth University's MSc Events Management is designed as a conversion course for those who want to change subject or career.
 It's an academically driven programme with a practical element, with tuition fees of £7,750 for UK and EU students starting in September 2020 and January 2021.

-A variety of other programmes are available, with their own strengths, so search for postgraduate courses in event management to find the one that suits you best.
+A variety of other programmes are available, with their own strengths, so search for postgraduate courses in event management to find the one that suits you.

 Event management short courses